 The answer?
 I would be exploring France and writing about it, nothing makes me smile more than the experience of doing so and sharing it with Lola.

 You see, travelling like this takes money and writing books takes time.
-Both of these things are often in shortage when you are a single mum so I was considering a different direction, but I’m pleased to say that this week the decision has been made to save hard, do plenty of research and make the most of every minute on our next trip in May next year.
+Both of these things are often in shortage when you are a single mum so I was considering a different direction, but I’m pleased to say that this week the decision has been made to save hard, do plenty of research and make the most of every minute on our next trip.
 This plan has been greatly influenced by receipt of two emails from readers, one of which said –

 “Please keep writing, you have a rare gift in making people be at your side through all your adventures.”